thenativeweb/wolkenkit-documentation/src/docs/latest/guides/creating-an-application-from-scratch/creating-the-client/index.md

 :::hint-congrats
 > **Vanilla JavaScript**
 >
-> The client does not depend on a specific UI framework, so you do not need any special knowledge besides what you know about vanilla JavaScript anyway.
+> The client does not rely on a specific UI framework, so you do not need any special knowledge besides what you know about vanilla JavaScript anyway.
 :::

 ## Connecting the client to the backend